E5 and H5 Series Shinkansen

-The E5 series (E5系, E5-kei) and the related H5 series (H5系, H5-kei) are Japanese Shinkansen high-speed train types built by Hitachi Rail and Kawasaki Heavy Industries.
+The E5 series (E5系) and the H5 series (H5系) are Shinkansen high-speed train types.
+A total of 63 ten-car trainsets are being built by Hitachi Rail and Kawasaki Railcar Manufacturing between 2009 and the present.

-The E5 series is operated by East Japan Railway Company (JR East); it was introduced on Tōhoku Shinkansen services on 5 March 2011 and on Hokkaido Shinkansen services on 26 March 2016.
-A total of 59 10-car sets are on order, with three sets in service in time for the start of new Hayabusa services to Shin-Aomori in March 2011.
+The E5 series is operated by the East Japan Railway Company (JR East) on Tōhoku Shinkansen services.
+A total of 59 sets were ordered, first placed into service on 5 March 2011.